NeuroJSON/jmesh/JMesh_specification.md

 lack of the ability to extend for more complex shapes and metadata makes it difficult to capture other more sophisticated geometries.
-On the other hand, more capable and flexible shape storage formats are often associated with commercial 3-D CAD software, such as 3DS, FBX, and DWG formats, with relatively large and complex parsers, which are often not widely available.
+On the other hand, more capable and flexible shape storage formats are often associated with commercial 3-D CAD software, such as 3DS, FBX, and DWG formats, or with relatively large and complex parsers, which are often not widely available.

 Due to the great diversity of geometric discretization schemes, the form